verrazzano/verrazzano/image-patch-operator/README.md

 ```bash
 $ docker images
 ```
-Your output should be similar to the following:
+Your output will be similar to the following:
 ```plaintext
 REPOSITORY                            TAG              IMAGE ID       CREATED         SIZE
 verrazzano-weblogic-image-tool-dev    local-00bf9bd7   d975a2f4b85a   4 minutes ago   1.64GB